2 minute read

 The measure of the success for the service provider is not simply to produce reports showing the network threats resisted, but to make the workforce more vigilant, more responsible and ultimately to make data security part of the organic culture of the business.

 But even with the most vigilant and regularly trained workforce, there is still the inescapable threat of human error.
-Many businesses, therefore, add an extra layer of protection and security to network access by deploying Two Factor Authentication (2FA), also known as dual-factor or two-step verification.
+Many businesses, therefore, add an extra layer of protection and security to network access by deploying Multi-Factor Authentication (MFA).

-2FA confirms the identity of your employees by using more than just a username and potentially weak or exposed password.
-2FA requires two individual pieces of verification information, usually in the form of a strong password and a push to a registered mobile device before access is granted.
+MFA confirms the identity of your employees by using more than just a username and potentially weak or exposed password.
+Multi-Factor Authentication requires at least two individual pieces of verification information, usually in the form of a strong password and a push to a registered mobile device before access is granted.
 This will stop many impersonation attempts in their tracks.

-It’s important to note that 2FA is rarely offered as standard by an MSP due to costs and the skill gap in deploying it effectively and correctly.
-However, the added security value 2FA provides means it is well worth looking for an IT service provider who can deliver this.
+It’s important to note that MFA is rarely offered as standard by an MSP due to costs and the skill gap in deploying it effectively and correctly.
+However, the added security value MFA provides means it is well worth looking for an IT service provider who can deliver this.

 How can I find out more?